Transferring Deezer and Spotify playlists: a complete guide (and vice versa)

 • The title is geo-restricted.

-✅ Solution: search for the missing title and manually replace it with the available version.
+✅ Solution: Find the missing title and manually replace it with the available version.

-✅ Solution: use the "duplicates" sorting option if the tool offers it, otherwise quickly delete them by sorting by artist/title.
+✅ Solution: Use the “duplicates” filter if the tool offers it; otherwise, quickly delete them by sorting by artist/title.

 Depending on the tool, the order can be partially recreated.

-✅ Solution: if the order is critical (DJ set, chronological running playlist), use a recognized tool to preserve the order or export/import using a compatible format when available.
+✅ Solution: If the order is critical (DJ set, chronological playlist), use a tool known for preserving the order, or export/import using a compatible format when available.

-Offline downloading depends on the app (Spotify/Deezer) and rights: you have to re-download to the new platform.
+Offline downloads depend on the app (Spotify/Deezer) and the rights: you’ll need to download them again on the new platform.

-✅ Solution: After transferring, enable downloading on your main playlists via Wi-Fi.
+✅ Solution: After transferring the files, start downloading them to your main playlists over Wi-Fi.

-6) After migration: optimize your subscription (without paying full price)
+6) After the migration: optimize your subscription (without paying full price)

-When you switch from Deezer to Spotify, it's often to upgrade to Spotify Premium or to consolidate several services in one place.
-And that's when the bill can quickly add up, especially if you also have Netflix, Disney+, YouTube Premium, etc.
+When you switch from Deezer to Spotify, it’s often to upgrade to Spotify Premium or to consolidate multiple services into one place.
+And that’s when the bill can add up quickly, especially if you also have Netflix, Disney+, YouTube Premium, and so on.

-A simple approach is to use co-subscription: instead of paying for a "family" or multi-profile subscription on your own, you share the cost with other people, each paying their share in a structured way.
+A simple approach is to use a shared subscription: instead of paying for a “family” or multi-user subscription on your own, you split the cost with others, with each person paying their share through a structured arrangement.

-That's exactly how Spliiit works: you can join an available spot on a subscription (or offer a spot if you're a subscriber), and reduce the price of your everyday services without having to manage refunds "by hand."
-The result: you can enjoy your playlists transferred to your Premium service, with a much smaller budget.
+That’s exactly how Spliiit : you can join an available spot on a subscription (or offer a spot if you’re the account holder), and lower the cost of your everyday services without having to handle reimbursements “manually.”
+The result: you get to enjoy your playlists transferred to your Premium service, all while spending much less.

-7) FAQ — Transferring Deezer playlists to Spotify
+7) FAQ — Transferring a Deezer playlist to Spotify

 Can I transfer all my playlists at once?